simoncozens/fonts-and-layout/opentype.md

           ...
         </tuple>

 Here are the full deltas for the bottom end of the width axis (completely condensed) and the bottom end of the weight axis (thin).
 To create a thin version of the letter LO, start with the regular version, and move the first point left 53 units and up 7 units.
-To create a condensed version, move the first point left 9 units.
+To create a condensed version, move the first point down 9 units.

 If you read on to the next few tuples, you will discover that our initial explanation of deltas was a little bit of a simplification, in a number of ways.
 First, rather than a single delta for weight, you may have find that a font gets thinner or bolder at different rates.
 So the delta above tells you how to make the font thin, but making the font bold is not just a matter of inverting the delta.
 One delta is used to travel from the regular into the light direction, but there's a separate delta used for travelling from the default in the boldness direction: